 By Jeff Zvolanek, Industrial Engineer – Industrial Maid LLC

-Industrial Maid has developed a line of air filtration products that utilizes recycled high density polyethylene plastic.
+Industrial Maid has developed a line of industrial air cleaners and air filtration products that utilizes a green manufacturing process by using recycled high density polyethylene plastic.

 The outer cabinet is fabricated from plastic rather than steel.
 The use of plastic versus steel offers several key benefits including the following: